 - A recent comment by President Muhammadu Buhari suggesting Nigerian youths are lazy is still generating reactions

-The All Progressives Grand Alliance (APGA) has reacted to a recent comment by President Muhammadu Buhari suggesting Nigerian youths are lazy.
+The minister of information and culture, Lai Mohammed, has reacted to the ongoing outrage over comments by President Muhammadu Buhari, suggesting majority of Nigerian youths are lazy.

 Meanwhile, the deputy national publicity secretary of the ruling All Progressives Congress (APC), Comrade Timi Frank, has asked President Muhammadu Buhari to apologise to Nigerian youths over his comments.